frammkor/php8-server-docker/README.md

-# HM with Docker
+# PHP-Server with Docker

-The propose of this repo is to practice and set the bases for the next versions of HM that will include:
+The propose of this repo is to practice and set the bases for the next versions of PHP-Server that will include:

 1. Migration of project to PHP 8 and Laminas Framework
 2. Improve automation and deployment in various environments